Harriett Woods

 Ruth Harriett Woods (June 2, 1927 - February 8, 2007) was an American politician and activist, two-time Democratic nominee for the United States Senate from Missouri, and the 42nd lieutenant governor of Missouri.
 She was the first woman elected to statewide office when she was elected Missouri's first, and so far only, woman lieutenant governor.

-Life and career
+Early life and career

-Born Ruth Harriett Friedman in Cleveland Ohio, she received her Bachelor of Arts in philosophy from the University of Michigan, where she was the first woman to serve as Senior Editor of The Michigan Daily during peacetime.
+Born Ruth Harriett Friedman in Cleveland, Ohio, she received her Bachelor of Arts in philosophy from the University of Michigan, where she was the first woman to serve as Senior Editor of The Michigan Daily during peacetime.

 She married Jim Woods on January 2, 1953, and had three sons.
 Beginning in the early 1960s, Woods began working as a writer, moderator, producer, and talk show host on local television stations.
 Her programs covered serious topics such as child abuse, women's issues, civil rights, and the Vietnam War.

+Political career

-Her political career began as a member of the University City Council in 1967, where she served for seven years, before being appointed to the Missouri Highway Commission in 1974 by then-Governor Kit Bond.
+Woods's political career began as a member of the University City Council in 1967, where she served for seven years, before being appointed to the Missouri Highway Commission in 1974 by then-Governor Kit Bond.

+Woods was first elected to the Missouri State Senate in 1976, becoming the second woman ever elected, and she was reelected in 1980.